marcelloti/COURSE-Rocketseat-GoStack-2019/README.md

 ## Insomnia
 After initialize the Insomnia container, make the import of file "Insomnia-Data.json".
 This file is placed inside the directory of the developer at /home/developer/Insomnia-Data.json

+## Android SDK
+Go to https://developer.android.com/studio/#downloads and download the file "sdk-tools-linux-VERSION.zip" in the "Command Line Tools Only" session.
+After that, extract the contents of this file to the "/bootcamp-rocketseat-docker/developer/Android/Sdk" directory.

+To install dependencies for this project, run the command (manually):
+~/Android/Sdk/bin/sdkmanager "platform-tools" "platforms;android-27" "build-tools;27.0.3"

+Put your phone in debug mode and run the command: adb devices

+If nothing appears, try running the following commands (both container and host): sudo adb kill-server sudo adb start-server